-ABOP will obtain parental consent before a student can appear in a video.
-Parents and private individuals will not be allowed to video Theatre Productions or events as to make sales or pass copies on could breach the Data Protection Act 1998.
+ABOP will obtain parental consent before a student can appear in a professional video.
+Parents and private individuals will not be allowed to video classes, theatre productions or events.

 This is an area that gives particular concern to parents.
 We do not identify individual students on websites/brochures/poster/flyers etc. and include only appropriate photographs.